 IRS and DOL Issue Additional COBRA Subsidy Guidance and Model Notices

-Employee Benefits Update 04/06/09 J. Paul Jacobson, Robert D. Rothacker, David P. Olson, Amy A. Ciepluch, Sarah M. Linsley
+Employee Benefits Update 04/06/09 J. Paul Jacobson, Robert D. Rothacker, David P. Olson, Sarah M. Linsley

 Recently, the Internal Revenue Service issued additional guidance related to the COBRA subsidy provided under the American Recovery and Reinvestment Act of 2009 (the "ARRA").
 The Department of Labor has also recently released four model notices describing the COBRA subsidy.
 Employers with responsibility for sending COBRA notices need to act quickly, as some notices must be sent by April 18, 2009.